RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 OK
 ```

-Now we can search for a vendor which is close by to a specific location.
-For example, a customer is located at geo coordinates 34.5,31.5 and we want to get the vendors which are within the range of 40 km from our location:
+Now we can search for a vendor close to a specific location.
+For example, a customer is located at geo coordinates 34.5,31.5 and we want to get the vendors that are within the range of 40 km from our location:

 ```sql
 127.0.0.1:6379> FT.SEARCH vendorIdx '@loc:[34.5 31.5 40 km]' return 1 $.id